odoo/odoo/doc/howtos/backend.rst

     Add a ``state`` field to the *Session* model.
 It will be used to define a workflow-ish.

-    A sesion can have three possible states: Draft (default), Confirmed and Done.
+    A session can have three possible states: Draft (default), Confirmed and Done.

     In the session form, add a (read-only) field to